What Our Graduates Say

 Start Right Away!

-Individual Courses may be enrolled in, starting any time!
+Individual Courses may be enrolled in, at January 3, 2023!

 #101 Anatomy & Physiology, #502/102 Ethics, #503/103 Communications, or #504/104 Business Start-up Principles.
 Enroll in each course as you have the fees and the time commitment.
 The tuition fees, dollar for dollar, and credits will be awarded to the Relaxfast!
 Chair Massage Program and Five Elements Acupressure Program.